 The king stepped out.
 The reflection from his jewelry momentarily blinded anyone who dared to look at him directly.
 Even his white kilt was embroidered with gold, matching the hair that hung over his bare shoulders.
 He was pale and slender, but the grace with which he carried himself radiated strength and command.
 His face held no discernible expression as he fixed his gaze on Kishar.

 But Kishar, stubborn as he was, raised his sword once more.
 Gilgamesh waited for a moment and gave a sigh of resignation.

-The wild man disappeared into the carriage once again and retrieved a crimson blade.
+One of the guards reached into the carriage and retrieved a crimson blade.
 So this was Ea, I thought, the legendary weapon that had slain a thousand kings.
 What chance did a blacksmith’s boy have against such an opponent with such a sword?
 My heart broke as I struggled not to predict the outcome.